Bearing Failure in Bare Shaft Centrifugal Pumps: Warning Signs & Proven Solutions

 1. Lack of Lubrication

-If bearings do not have sufficient grease or oil:
+If bearings do not receive sufficient grease or oil:

 • Friction increases